-Passive Active □ I'll contact dispatch and Where can I get more resources? get more resources, okay?
+Passive Active Where can I get more □ I'll contact dispatch and get more resources, okay? resources?
 What position should □ I'll be Medical Group I fill?
 Supervisor, okay?
-How can I contact If I need you, I'll contact you if I need you? you on the Command Net, right?
+How can I contact If I need you, I'll contact you on the Command Net, you if I need you? right?